dgcameron/dbms_cloud/README.md

 July, 2021

 This documents a case study from work with a customer who had the following requirements (not strictly limited to dbms_cloud features):
-- Automated load that processes data from daily and weekl csv files in Object Storage.
+- Automated load that processes data from daily and weekly csv files in Object Storage.
 - Deletes the files once they are loaded (or optionally move to a new 'processed' bucket).
 - Log load processes.
 - Audit updates to data with information about what was changed and when.